9 Module 8: Literature In East Asia

 Ding Ling (1904-1986)

-(Photo by unknown author, under Public Domain)
+(Photo by unknown author, believed to be under public domain in the U.S.)

 Ding Ling (1904-1986) was a progressive writer of the New Culture Movement.
 A key early work is the short story “Diary of Miss Sophie,” published in 1927.
 She challenged male-centric beliefs in the government structure of New China, for which she suffered in the Anti-Rightist Movement of the 1950s.